haribv/website-temp1/README.md

-# website-temp1
+# Website Template 1. from me

-maybe bad design but u can change colors have fun!
+Maybe bad design but u can change colors have fun!